AIF Taxation in India: Rules, Rates, and Investor Guide (2025)

 The taxation of AIFs depends heavily on which category you invest in, as defined by SEBI.
 Here’s how each is treated under Indian tax laws:

 AIF Category Tax Treatment Who Pays the Tax?
-TDS for NRIs Key Points
+TDS (incl.
+NRIs) Key Points

-Category II (Private Equity, Debt, Real Estate) Pass-through for capital gains; Other income taxed at fund level Investor (for capital gains); Fund (for other income) Same as Category I Popular with HNIs for predictable post-tax debt/PE exposure
+Category II (Private Equity, Debt, Real Estate) Pass-through for all non-business income; business income taxed at fund level Investor (for non-business income); Fund (for business income) Sec.
+194LBB: Residents - 10% TDS; Non-residents - TDS at rates in force (DTAA may reduce with TRC/10F) Popular with HNIs for predictable post-tax exposure

-Category III (Hedge-fund-like strategies) Taxed entirely at fund level as business income Fund ~42.744% (highest marginal rate) No pass-through benefit; post-tax returns distributed to investors
+Category III (Hedge-fund-like strategies) Taxed at fund level as business income Fund Effective rate in trust structures can be ~42.744% incl. surcharge & cess No pass-through; investors receive post-tax distributions

 Key Takeaways: